tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Guide/Hyperloop/Hyperloop_Guides/Android_Hyperloop_Programming_Guide/Hyperloop_and_Android_-_Using_Third_Party_Android_Libraries.md

 ## Setting up the app

-In the next step, we create a new Titanium project with `appc new` and click **Yes** to “Would you like to enable native API access with Hyperloop for this app?”.
+In the next step, we create a new Titanium project with `ti create` and click **Yes** to “Would you like to enable native API access with Hyperloop for this app?”.

 We create a folder called `app/platform/android/` and copy the AAR file into this folder.